 For facial skin, teens want a light weight product like one of my Sheer Strength Pure Physical SPF 30-50+ Sunscreens.
 The family of sunscreens includes:

 All of these products are created with technology that is far superior to mass marketed sunscreens.
 They use the most modern mineral sunscreen technology to maximize protection but still provide a light weight feel on skin.
+They are non-comedogenic and perfect for acne-prone teen complexions.

 “Zinc oxide sunscreens are the best!...
 Other people were using SPF 50s and burning.
 Because mine had zinc it worked and my skin didn’t burn like theirs.”
 Brenda W, Sebastopol